-Swahili believes in the potential for a sustainable network of trade between Africa and the United States.
-Since every transaction that occurs influences how African producers perceive American business, company operations center on responsible practices that promote growth and cultural affinity.
+Swahili believes in the potential for a sustainable network of trade between Africa and the world.
+Since every transaction that occurs with Swahili influences how African producers perceive American business, company operations center on responsible practices that promote growth and cultural affinity.

 Swahili is a member of the Fair Trade Federation, a group of like-minded companies and organizations that adhere to:

 - providing fair payment to workers in developing nations

 - educating artisans and workers to increase their potential for advancement

 - developing products and processes that protect and conserve the natural environment

 - promoting fair trade as the standard in commercial exchanges

 Swahili is also a Shared Interest fair trade loan facility holder.
 As the world’s only 100% fair trade lender, the Shared Interest cooperative currently lends over 33 million pounds yearly to both producers in developing nations and the buyers who distribute their goods worldwide.
 Shared Interest funds, invested completely by members with UK bank accounts, today facilitate fair trade transactions in 36 nations around the world.
 In 2004 the organization founded the Shared Interest Foundation to provide business training to marginalized producers, furthering the sustainability of cooperative investments.
 The Shared Interest Society received the Queen’s Award for Enterprise in 2008.

 Swahili is a small company whose orders provide many African

 artisans with income.
 Even with a small staff,